Tennis Hindrance

 The common decision is whether an incorrect call from a line umpire was a hindrance to the player, or whether the call made no difference to the playing of the point.

-Here, the chair umpire must decide it.
-If it made no difference to the play.
-Then it is not a hindrance.
+Here, the chair umpire must decide if it made no difference to the play.
+Then it is not a tennis hindrance.

-When it comes to hindrance, there can be some unusual rules that you don’t see very often.
+When it comes to hindrances in tennis, there can be some unusual rules that you don’t see very often.
 Like if any object is falling into the court like a piece of paper.
 This is a hindrance, and the point should be replayed.

 Normally, the noises from outside the court are not considered to be a hindrance.
 We can see that when a spectator shouts out during the service motion, the server is distracted.